usaid-cs/yesterday-i-learned/random.md

 - Sod is sheets of new grass.
 "Sod off" can therefore be interpreted as "get the fuck off my lawn".
 - Empty your vacuum cleaner outside...
 - A [club sandwich](https://en.wikipedia.org/wiki/Club_sandwich) is also called a clubhouse sandwich.
-- Switzerland is _very, very expensive_, even by European standards.
 - Angkor Wat translates to [吴哥窟](https://zh.wikipedia.org/wiki/%E5%90%B4%E5%93%A5%E7%AA%9F).
 - Kitkat filling is just recycled kitkats.
 - A left-handed bowler should [stand to the left of the lane](https://i.redd.it/fe2r42173am11.jpg), _as well as looking down that line_, to ensure the ball lands near the middle.